 A Caribbean threesome

 The birth of flamboyant Jamaican opener Chris Gayle, who has emerged as one of the best openers - and certainly the most entertaining - in world cricket.
 Tall and imposing at the crease, Gayle loves to carve through the covers off either foot, and has the ability to decimate the figures of even the thriftiest opening bowlers.
 He also bowls brisk non-turning offspin, with which he has turned himself into a genuine one-day allrounder.
-Among Gayle's numerous batting exploits is a triple-century against South Africa in the Antigua Test of 2005, a century - the first in the format - in the opening game of the inaugural World Twenty20 in Johannesburg, and a 66-ball 175 in the IPL, the fastest T20 hundred.
+Among Gayle's numerous batting exploits is a triple-century against South Africa in the Antigua Test of 2005, a century - the first in the format - in the opening game of the inaugural World T20 in Johannesburg, and a 66-ball 175 in the IPL, the fastest T20 hundred and also the highest score in the format.
 He was named the West Indian captain in 2007, when Ramnaresh Sarwan was injured, and because of his success was retained at the helm when Sarwan returned.
 In 2008 he led a team of Stanford Superstars to a thumping win against England to win a US$20 million bounty.
 He became one of the most sought-after T20 freelancers in various leagues, including the IPL, but that affected his participation in Tests for West Indies.

 He only played 11 Tests but Richard Ellison, who was born today, was the key man when England regained the Ashes in 1985.
 Ellison took 10 for 104 at Edgbaston - memorably castling Allan Border in a spell of 4 for 1 late on the fourth evening - and 7 for 81 at The Oval as England clinched a 3-1 win with consecutive innings victories.
 With his military-medium pace and gentle late swing Ellison seemed to be the ultimate horse for an English course, but he would only play one more Test on home soil.
 His Test career was over at 26, just two months after he had become one of Wisden's Five Cricketers of the Year and just nine after he had been England's Ashes darling.